openpaperwork/libinsane/doc/source/introduction.rst

   provide themselves an implementation of the normalized API.
 * Behavior normalization components wraps too the normalized API provided by others, and provide themselves an implementation of the normalized API.
+* A component to manage access to multiple components at the same time: wraps multiple implementations the normalized API and provides an implem.. well you get the idea ?
 * The GObject Introspection support wraps the normalized API.

 While this may sound like a lot of wrapping and layers, this approach allows